 Steak.
 There’s no other piece of meat quite like it.
 At our house, having a steak is an event.
 It doesn’t matter if we’re celebrating something big or small, a steak night is something we look forward to.

-But before we figure out your best cut of steak, let’s do a quick history lesson:
+But before we figure out your favorite steak cut, let’s do a quick history lesson.

 Best Cut of Steak….Yesterday and Today

 The word “steak” has a long culinary history.
 A steak (from Old Norse “steik” or “steikja”) is a cut of meat.
 Today we usually think of steaks as being beef, but it wasn’t always that way.
 The Oxford English Dictionary’s first reference of steak is to a “thick slice of meat cut for roasting or grilling or frying, sometimes used in a pie or pudding.”
 The dictionary entry goes on to talk about “steak fish”, and old 15-century books also talk about steaks when referring to venison or beef.